How Long to Let Brisket Rest in Cooler? (OVERNIGHT)

 You can follow BBQ dropout’s method for quicker serving and for resting brisket for 12 hours for a brisket done too early.
 Follow the below-mentioned method.

-We talked about brisket doneness in “Guide to Smoked Brisket Internal Temp” previously.
-Now, what if the brisket is ready to pull but there is still half a day before it can be served?
+What if the brisket is ready to pull but there is still half a day before it can be served?
+Let’s talk about resting brisket in cooler overnight.

 Resting brisket for 12 hours is no easy feat.
 Monitoring the internal temp is your only saving grace in such a condition.
 Here is a step by step for that: